Reading time: 5 min.

 June 2017, Split – Croatia

-From the moment we reach Split and feel the city Mediterranean vibes, I knew something even more impressive is next on the Dalmatian coast.
+From the moment we reached Split and felt the city Mediterranean vibes, I knew something even more impressive is next on the Dalmatian coast.

 Plus, we are chasing the Game of Thrones filming locations in Croatia.
 Add that to the general excitement of being on the road!